membranehq/ai-agent-example/README.md

 ## Integration App AI Agent Example

 This is an example of an AI agent that uses the Integration App MCP server.
-Rather than providing all tools to LLM at once, it provides a small number of tools based on the user's query.
+Rather than exposing all available tools from the MCP server to the language model, it dynamically selects and provides only a small, relevant subset based on the user’s query.

-For a similar example where all tools are provided to LLM at once, see [ai-agent](https://github.com/integration-app/ai-agent).
+**Why is this useful?**

+- LLMs struggle when overloaded with too many tools, tool-selection accuracy drops dramatically as tool count increases
+- Narrowing down tools help you spend less since the token count for request to the LLM is reduced.
+- Most LLMs have a hard limit on number of tool that can be provided

 ### Prerequisites 🛠️